-We’ve switched the site of our daily walk from The Strand to Riverway.
-We do enjoy this walk and if you are a follower you will have seen other Riverway posts in the past.
+We do enjoy this self guided walk at Riverway Townsville and if you are a follower you will have seen other Riverway posts in the past.
+It is our favourite winter walk while the Strand is our favourite summer walk in Townsville.

 The Things I like about the Riverway Walking Track.